Jestzer/Force.Halo.Checkpoints/README.md

 - Only supports the latest update of MCC.
 - Only supports solo gameplay.
 Does not work in co-op and probably never will unless players sync checkpoints together.
 - I have only tested this on 2 computers using Windows 11.
-- Should support Windows 8 and newer.
+- Should support Windows 8.1 and newer.
 If you get XInput 1.4 working on Windows 7 (or this program at all working on it), then it may work there too.
+Otherwise, if you're on Windows 7, just don't use the controller button binding.

 To-do:
 - Make sure everything actually works.